aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 artisan make:job QueuedVerifyEmailJob
 ```

-Next in the handle() method we need to copy the notification implementation that is in the original `sendEmailVerificationNotification()` method.
+Next in the handle() method we need to copy the notification sending implementation that is in the original `sendEmailVerificationNotification()` method:

 ```php
 namespace App\Jobs;